benjaminmetzler/OpenRemoteHub/documentation/json_format.md

        "load":"/home/pi/my_remote/json/my_dvd.json"
     },
 ```
-The above configuration will instruct My_Remote to load the my_dvd.json mode file.
+The above configuration will instruct my_remote to load the my_dvd.json mode file.
 This is used to switch the mode of the remote.

 ### Macros
 ``` json